unit8co/darts/_sources/README.rst.txt

 It contains a variety of models, from classics such as ARIMA to neural networks.
 The models can all be used in the same way, using ``fit()`` and ``predict()`` functions, similar to scikit-learn.
 The library also makes it easy to backtest models, and combine the predictions of several models and external regressors.
+Darts supports both univariate and multivariate time series and models.

 Install
 -------